Matthewar/snekframe/README.md

 This isn't visible to users because the program takes the entire screen.
 It also can have pop-ups which could appear over the program.

-We also switch off the desktop because its hidden under the application.
+We also switch off the desktop because it's hidden under the application.
 Even if the application crashes an empty desktop doesn't provide any useful functionality.

 If the power supply isn't sufficient (under-voltage warning) the notification that would usually appear on the taskbar will appear on the title bar of the application.